Wowe-Peanut/Snail/README.md

 - Currently working on constructing the cube & getting it to only draw the surface triangles
 - Currently ALL positions are still being sent to the GPU, but I'm trying to get indBuf to only contain surface triangles atm
 - Bphong replaced with distance shader until I figure out normals
+- Everything is currently using floats (at some point make physics double but opengl float)

 ### TODO